 Precision Conservation Management (PCM) is the premier conservation program of the Illinois Corn Growers Association and Illinois Soybean Association, designed to help farmers understand and manage risks associated with adopting new conservation practices and make sound financial decisions.
-The program evaluates conservation practices on both their impact to the environment and their impact to family farmer profitability.
+The program evaluates conservation practices on both their impact to the environment and their impact to farm profitability.

-Through collaborations with more than 30 partners and the development of a farmer-friendly data collection platform, PCM offers one-on-one technical support to over 350 farmers and offers yearly reports of each farmer’s environmental and financial performance.
-The learning from these different management systems is represented in a database comprising more than 825,000 acres of Illinois cropland from over 10,000 fields spanning six years.
+Through collaborations with more than 30 partners and the development of a farmer-friendly data collection platform, PCM offers one-on-one technical support to farmers and offers yearly reports of each farmer’s environmental and financial performance.

 MRCC members partner with PCM to provide farmers with resources to adopt a range of conservation practices—nutrient management, reduced tillage, cover crops, and diverse rotations—using technology, data management, and cost share to help farmers adopt practices.
-With support from HSBC, beginning in 2021 PCM will expand its work with MRCC members into an entirely new region in Central Illinois.
+With support from HSBC, PCM expanded its work with MRCC members into a new region in Central Illinois.

 Explore Partnership with the Collaborative